rickballard/CoCiviumBackUp/staging/_imported/Civium/projects/README.md

 - **beaxa/** – Building the BeAxa moderation and AI oversight framework.
 - **civiscan/** – Exploring Civic Signal Indexing and real-world influence analytics.
 - **entment/** – Designing tools for entrepreneurial mentorship and startup scaffolding.
-- **godspawn/** – Hosting the narrative fiction project tied to Civium mythogenesis.
+- **godspawn/** – Hosting the narrative fiction project tied to CoCivium mythogenesis.
 - **opename/** – Developing the deliberative meritocratic voting engine.
 - **outreach/** – Managing media, partnership, and recruitment efforts.
 - **sandbox/** – Testing ideas, fragments, and unclassified exploratory assets.
 - **votingengine/** – Underlying mechanisms and design flows for Opename voting.
-- **website/** – Prototypes and plans for the official Civium site and evomap.
+- **website/** – Prototypes and plans for the official CoCivium site and evomap.

 ---